kennyldc/crispy-computing-machine/dags/README.md

 The last task (Task4) executes a SQL script (with a view) using BigQueryOperator in which we verify the accuracy of our predictions compared with the real movements of the crypto price.
 The script is found in the SQL/predicciones path of this folder.

 In the table we can see number of the times that effectively the price goes up compared with the probability that our model has.
 The probability is incremental (by 0.1).
 Therefore, in the cases whith more probabibily from our model we expect seeing more times the price going up from our data.

+Using the information from this table we stablish the cut-off point at 0.6 in which the 80% of the times we correctly predict that the price goes up.
+The lift is 4 times superior from the total of the sample.

 From the MLOps Dag, all tasks are dependent on the previous.